-Let’s walk through the different parts of the best Wilmington wedding day timeline!
+Let’s walk through the best parts of your Wilmington wedding day timeline!

 How early you start getting ready depends on your ceremony start time and the number of people in your wedding party.
 Smaller groups won’t need as much time, although it’s best to factor in additional time to eat lunch, split a carafe of mimosas, and take all the selfies!